datavetaren/prologcoin/README.md

 The intent of Prologcoin is to run a regular Prolog execution of a query (indefinitely) with some small additional constraints on how you can append things to the global query.
-Keeping the execution model as close as possible to a regular execution of a Prolog query, keeps the mental model simple for the cryptocurrency.
-The API will simly be interactions with Prolog.
+Keeping the execution model as close as possible to a regular execution of Prolog keeps the mental model relatively simple for the cryptocurrency.
+The API will simply be interactions with Prolog.
 The only difference is that there's a global query that is maintained by all the nodes of the system.